 Council seeks candidates to support the ongoing advancement of the profession in Ontario

-CPA Ontario members in good standing are encouraged to contribute to the protection of the public and effective governance of the profession in Ontario by running for election to CPA Ontario’s Council.
-This year, there are four seats up for election.
+CPA Ontario members in good standing are encouraged to contribute to protecting the public interest and the effective governance of the profession in Ontario by running for election to CPA Ontario’s Council.
+This year, there are four seats available for election.
 The roles and responsibilities expected of a Council member are outlined below.

-CPA Ontario’s Council has identified four priority skills, attributes and experiences that it believes will complement its existing skill set and help ensure CPA Ontario delivers on its mandate to protect the public, advance the profession, and ensure CPAs lead business and society forward.
-These are:
+Consistent with the responsibility of CPA Ontario’s Council to oversee an orderly and strategic 2026 succession process, as outlined in Regulation 3-1: Council Nomination and Election Process, Council has identified the priority skills, attributes and experience that will complement Council’s existing skill set.
+This process is designed to help Council deliver on its mandate to protect the public interest, advance the profession and ensure CPAs lead business and society forward.

-Strategic and Transformational Leadership: Brings experience in planning for change; forward-thinking with respect to industry challenges and technology disruptors; innovative thinker with a track record of executing and operationalizing ideas.
+- Strategic and Transformational Leadership: Experience in planning for change; forward-thinking with respect to industry challenges and technology disruptors; innovative thinker with a track record of executing and operationalizing ideas.

-Business Acumen: Tested leader who brings an understanding of business situations and financials; successful track record analyzing situations, leading complex organizations and managing teams.
+- Business Acumen: Tested leader who brings an understanding of business situations and financials; successful track record analyzing situations, leading complex operations and managing teams.

 CPA Ontario Council Roles and Responsibilities

-CPA Ontario's mandate is to protect the public interest, advance the profession and enables CPAs to lead business and society forward.
-Council's role is to oversee the effective governance of the profession here in Ontario, and to ensure that CPA Ontario delivers against its strategic direction.
+Council's role is to oversee the effective governance of the profession in Ontario and to ensure that CPA Ontario delivers against its strategic priorities.
 The CPA Ontario Council consists of 12 elected members and four public representatives appointed by the Lieutenant Governor in Council.

 Key Duties and Responsibilities of a Council Member